 “The greatest challenge is to get consumers to try electric vehicles once they have the experience they appreciate it,” says Markowitz.
 To promote fuel cell vehicles FCHEA created October 8th as National Fuel Cell day it is named after the atomic weight of hydrogen which is 1.008.

 FCHEA is working on getting a federal tax credit for hydrogen fuel cell vehicles to help consumers make better decisions.
 They are also working on standards to move the technology beyond California; on the next steps for medium to heavy-duty vehicles, and working on integrating a system that can produce hydrogen from multiple fuel sources including renewable solar and wind.

 There are discussions within the hydrogen fuel-cell communities that the next deployment of hydrogen may be in New York and Boston for light vehicles or there is a possibility to extend the I-5 Corridor up from California to Oregon and Washington.

 Malone adds that, no matter what kind of fuel cell vehicle, car, bus or truck, they provide great performance.

-If you would like to attend our free live event debating the future of fuel, please click on the link below.
+To watch the highlights of our live event debating the future of fuel, please click on the link below.